57th Annual Medical Alumni Awards

-The University of Missouri School of Medicine and Medical Alumni Organization presented their most prestigious awards to graduates and supporters on Thursday, April 4, 2013, at The Kansas City Club.
+The University of Missouri School of Medicine and Medical Alumni Organization presented their most prestigious awards to graduates and supporters on Thursday, April 3, 2014, at Norwood Hills Country Club.

 Citation of Merit

 The Citation of Merit, MU School of Medicine's highest honor, was presented to Robert Phillips Jr., MD, a member of the Institute of Medicine and a 1998 residency graduate of MU's family and community medicine department.
 After residency, Dr. Phillips completed a research fellowship and master’s degree in public health at MU.
 He is the vice president for research and policy at the American Board of Family Medicine.
 Dr. Phillips previously served as executive director of the Robert Graham Center for Policy Studies in Family Medicine and Primary Care in Washington, D.C., which recently established the Robert L. Phillips Jr. Health Policy Fellowship in his honor.

 Outstanding Young Physician Award

 Outstanding Young Physician Awards were presented to Dawn Davis, MD, George Thompson III, MD, and Adam Whaley-Connell, DO.
 A graduate of the Class of 2000, Dr. Davis is associate professor of pediatrics and dermatology at the Mayo Clinic College of Medicine and serves as chair of the Referring Physician’s Office for Mayo Clinic Rochester and the Mayo Foundation.
 A graduate of the Class of 2003, Dr. Thompson is assistant professor of medicine and associate director of the coccidiomycosis serology laboratory at the University of California, Davis, School of Medicine.
 A 2004 MU residency graduate, Dr. Whaley-Connell is associate chief of staff for research and development at Truman Veterans Hospital.